-Employment opportunities for autistic Australians are few.
+Employment opportunities for people with autism are few.

-It is believed that 70% to 80% of adults are capable of participating in the workforce, yet a a few things need to change:
+It is believed that 70% to 80% of adults are capable of participating in the workforce, yet a few things need to change:

-- Better understanding of autism (ASD)
+- A better understanding of autism (ASD)

 - Adjustments to create a more ‘autism inclusive’ workplace